 History buffs can tell you that pre-World War II, children weren’t the focus of their parents.
 People had kids because it was just what they did as part of their moral and community upbringing.

 They also had them by the handful.
 One reason was because parents saw kids as economic contributors to the family.
 Kids work to keep the family afloat.

-Motherhood is hard when we sacrifice ourselves for the sake of our kids.
+We sacrifice ourselves for the sake of our kids.
 We feel obligated to entertain them every minute lest not doing so marks us as inferior parents.
-We shuffle them to enrichment activities and strain our schedules.
+And we shuffle them to enrichment activities and strain our schedules.
 But we ourselves can’t seem to carve out a measly 30 minutes to work out or pursue a hobby.

-When was the last time you had at least a full hour (though preferably more) of uninterrupted time?
+When was the last time you had at least a full hour (or preferably more) of uninterrupted time?
 If you’ve been spending time with your kids, my guess is… it’s been a while.